jackmorrison12/personal-site/content/notes/image-registration.md

 - $MI(I,J) = \sum\limits_i\sum\limits_j p(i,j) log\frac{p(i,j)}{p(i)p(j)}$
 - Then, the dissimilarity measure is defined as $D_{MI}(I \cdot T, J) = - MI(I \cdot T, J)$

-We can also use normalised mutual information:
+We can also use <mark>normalised mutual information</mark>:

 - $NMI(I,J) = \frac{H(I) + H(J)}{H(I,J)}$
 - This is independent of the amount of overlap between images (unlike mutual information)
 - Then, the dissimilarity measure is defined as $D_{NMI}(I \cdot T, J) = - NMI(I \cdot T, J)$

-These assume a statistical relationship between intensity distributions, and can be used for multi-modal registration
+These assume a <mark>statistical relationship</mark> between intensity distributions, and can be used for multi-modal registration

-Dissimilarity measures are evaluated in the overlapping region of the two images
+Dissimilarity measures are <mark>evaluated in the overlapping region</mark> of the two images

 If the measure is sensitive to the amount of overlap, you need to be careful not to start with too small an overlap, as it may just move images apart during optimisation

-This is due to the capture range - if it's too far off, gradient descent won't align them
+This is due to the <mark>capture range</mark> - if it's too far off, gradient descent won't align them

-There can also be local optima, due to the non-convexity of the similarity measure
+There can also be <mark>local optima</mark>, due to the non-convexity of the similarity measure

-A workaround for this is to do multi-scale, hierarchical registration
+A workaround for this is to do <mark>multi-scale, hierarchical registration</mark>

 This is where you successively increase the degreed of freedom, and use Gaussian image pyramids